Prostate Gland Infection

 Uribiotic Formula can cause the almost instant disappearance of

-- the painful burning sensation when urinating
+- painful burning or stinging sensation when urinating (dysuria) or ejaculating;

-- the need for frequent urination
+- the need for frequent urination (polyuria and/or nocturia);

 Uribiotic Formula can help you eliminate: